 The joint history of matroids and linear programming dates back to the late 1960s.
-Edmonds [6] found an explicit inequality description for the independent set polytope of matroids, and showed that its dual linear program is "uncrossable."
-Building on this, he proved [5] a combinatorial min-max theorem for the maximum weight of a common independent set of two matroids.
+Edmonds [7] found an explicit inequality description for the independent set polytope of matroids, and showed that its dual linear program is "uncrossable."
+Building on this, he proved [6] a combinatorial min-max theorem for the maximum weight of a common independent set of two matroids.

-Edmonds [5] observed that his techniques and results immediately extended from independent set polytopes to the more general class of polymatroids - a packing linear program (LP) with a submodular upper bound, roughly corresponding to removing the subcardinality restriction from the rank function of matroids.
-The techniques of [5] also extend in a straightforward way when we replace one or both of the polymatroids by a contrapolymatroid - a covering LP with a supermodular lower bound.
-The notion of $generalized\ polymatroids$ (g-polymatroids for short) was introduced in [8] to unify objects like polymatroids, contra-polymatroids, base-polyhedra, and submodular polyhedra.
-To define them, for arbitrary set-functions p, b with $p: 2^{[n]} \to \mathbb{R} \cup \{-\infty\}$ and $b: 2^{[n]} \to \mathbb{R} \cup \{+\infty\}$, let Q(p, b) denote the packing-covering polyhedron
+Edmonds [6] observed that his techniques and results immediately extended from independent set polytopes to the more general class of polymatroids - a packing linear program (LP) with a nonnegative, monotone non-decreasing submodular upper bound, roughly corresponding to removing the subcardinality restriction from the rank function of matroids.
+The techniques of [6] also extend in a straightforward way when we replace one or both of the polymatroids by a contrapolymatroid - a covering LP with a supermodular lower bound.
+A common generalization was introduced by Hassin [16, Section VII] who developed a greedy algorithm for polyhedra constrained simultaneously by a nonnegative, monotone non-decreasing submodular function from above and by a nonnegative, monotone non-decreasing supermodular function from below, satisfying a certain cross-inequality linking the two functions